Establishing Validity for Distance Functions and Internal Clustering Validity Indices in Correlation Space: Experimental Setup

+For the tests in Table~\ref{tab:icvi-validity-framework}, we calculated all four ICVIs (SWC, DBI, VRC, PBM) for all valid distance functions and 67 segmented clusterings (66 lower quality and ground truth) per subject.
+For concurrent criterion validity, we calculated Pearson correlations between each ICVI and the Jaccard index.

-For computational stability, we addressed division-by-zero cases in the DBI index by introducing a minimal cluster centroid distance of $d_{min}(\clusterCentroid, \clusterCentroid[y])=10^{-15}$ when identical centroids occurred.
-For data variants that produce constant index values (raw), we set the correlation coefficients to $0$ and p-values to $1$ to enable batch processing while indicating the absence of correlation.
+For computational stability, division-by-zero cases in DBI were addressed by introducing minimal cluster centroid distance $d_{min}(\clusterCentroid, \clusterCentroid[y])=10^{-15}$ when identical centroids occurred.
+For data variants producing constant ICVI values, correlation coefficients were set to $0$ and p-values to $1$ to enable batch processing whilst indicating absence of correlation.